valotrading/stirling/README.md

 Installation
 ------------

-Stirling is made available through a Maven repository.
-If you are using SBT, amend your `build.sbt` with:
+Stirling is available at a Maven repository.
+Add this into your `build.sbt`:

     resolvers += "stirling-repository" at "http://valotrading.github.com/stirling/maven"